 - Insert an adjustable bed riser to the top part of your bed – This is an inexpensive way to raise the bed.

-- Sleep in a recliner chair – If you need to sleep in the elevated position for a couple of nights only (i.e., when recovering from an operation), this could be a good option.
+- Sleep in a recliner chair – If you need to sleep in an elevated position for a couple of nights only (i.e., when recovering from an operation), this could be a good option.

 All of these options will provide support to your neck and your back.